orbeon/orbeon-forms-doc/FAQ:-Software-licences.md

 - Production licenses don't expire.
 - Non-production Basic licenses as well as Dev licenses do expire.

+You can check whether there is an actual expiration by checking the `expiration` field of the license file.

 ### What is the subscription-end field in the license file?

 The `subscription-end` field is informative and indicates the end of the support subscription, when applicable.